Starwood (nightclub): Starwood (1973-1981)

 In 1973, after Nash bought out Lucci's and Glickman's ownership interests in the P.J.'s club, it became the Starwood, which was managed by Gary Fontenot until the club closed permanently on June 13, 1981, by order of the Los Angeles County authorities due to too many citations for underage drinking and noise abatement issues, among others.
 In May 1982, before its scheduled demolition, it caught fire, though not burning totally.
 The blaze occurred while unexplained fires befell other Nash-owned properties at the time.
 Subsequently, the structure was torn down, and a mini-mall replaced the nightclub.

-The Starwood was highly instrumental in the careers of many regional bands and artists including Van Halen, X, the Germs (who played their legendary last show at the venue), the Go-Go's, Fear, Circle Jerks, the Knack, W.A.S.P. (known as Circus Circus at the time), the Motels, Quiet Riot, Dokken and the Runaways.
+The Starwood hosted many regional bands and artists including Van Halen, X, the Germs (who played their legendary last show at the venue), The Go-Go's, Fear, Circle Jerks, The Knack, W.A.S.P. (known as Circus Circus at the time), The Motels, Quiet Riot, Dokken and The Runaways.

 Ray Manzarek's short lived band, Nite City, appeared at the club and recorded their set for their live album, Starwood Club, Los Angeles.
 02/23/1977.

-Mötley Crüe, one of the most successful bands to emerge from the Sunset Strip music scene, played their first concert together as a band at the Starwood on April 24, 1981 with help from the band's bass guitarist, Nikki Sixx, who was employed by the Starwood as a janitor and convinced his boss to let them play there, opening for the already established California-based band Y&T. Sixx had performed at the Starwood prior to forming Mötley Crüe with his former band, London.
+Mötley Crüe, one of the most successful bands to emerge from the Sunset Strip music scene, played their first concert together as a band at the Starwood on April 24, 1981, with help from the band's bass guitarist, Nikki Sixx, who was employed by the Starwood as a janitor and convinced his boss to let them play there, opening for the already established California-based band Y&T. Sixx had performed at the Starwood prior to forming Mötley Crüe with his former band, London.
+Also Tommy Lee had performed at the Starwood before Mötley Crüe with his band named Suite 19, where Nikki Sixx saw for the first time Tommy perform and liked his style.

-Some of the acts from outside of California who played at the Starwood include Blue Öyster Cult (under the name Soft White Underbelly), Aerosmith (under the name Dr. J. Jones & the Interns), The Damned, Devo, the Jam, Cheap Trick, the Ramones, the Dead Boys, the Stranglers, AC/DC, Slade, Vince Vance & the Valiants, Rush, Rory Gallagher, UFO, the Fleshtones, and Judas Priest, who did three nights at the Starwood in 1978.
+Some of the acts from outside of California who played at the Starwood include Blue Öyster Cult (under the name Soft White Underbelly), Aerosmith (under the name Dr. J. Jones & the Interns), The Damned, Devo, The Jam, Cheap Trick, the Ramones, the Dead Boys, The Stranglers, AC/DC, Slade, Vince Vance & the Valiants, Rush, Rory Gallagher, UFO, The Fleshtones, and Judas Priest, who did three nights at the Starwood in 1978.

 The Starwood had two rooms with a hallway between; one room was a small dance floor and the other was the concert venue.
 Paid admission allowed access to both rooms, although the concert side was always crowded.
 The venue was small, what is commonly known today as 'shoebox' size, and configured with a long stage.